linwang6/CAML/README.md

 #### Bulk RNA-Seq Classification ([ivy GAP](http://glioblastoma.alleninstitute.org/))

 ELSA can also can be used for classifying bulk RNA-Seq samples.
-Here we classify data from the ivyGAP data, which has detailed anatomic structure annotation types.
+Here we classify data from the ivyGAP data, which has detailed anatomic structure annotations.

 The following is part of output file: